BasiaFusinska/katacoda-scenarios/nlp-with-tensorflow/sentiment-analysis/data.md

 Let's first download and load the data.

-They will be stored in the `train_data` and `test_data` variables.
+The data will be stored in the `train_data` and `test_data` variables.

 `dataset_path = download_dataset(dataset_name, dataset_uri, True)
 train_data, test_data = load_data()`{{execute}}